 - Estimated cost to eat at home: $3.04

 The good news is, you don’t have to choose between going broke and adding this delicious food into your regular diet, because Family Cookbook Project recreated the recipe.
-One of the more decadent copycat recipes, you can save nearly 80 percent by making this dish in your own kitchen.
+One of the more decadent copycat recipes, you can save about 80% by making this dish in your own kitchen.

 Jason’s Deli — Chicken Pot Pie Soup (Bowl)